Nexusoft/Legacy/README.md

 <h1>What is Nexus?</h1>

 Nexus is a Decentralized Network to host a Currency Token using Block Chain Technology.
 It's purpose is to provide solutions to real world issues in Bitcoin, World Economies, or the Internet.
-It solves many issues in Block Chain speed and security to maintain the safest and most secure digital currency.
+It solves many issues in Block Chain speed and security to maintain the safest and most secure digital currency to date.

-<h2>This Current v0.2.0.1 Release contains:</h2>
+<h2>This Current v0.2.0.2 Release contains:</h2>
 + GUI Updates<br>
 + Database Optimization<br>
 + Unlock Wallet Option (Settings -> Unlock Wallet)<br>